abbylloyd03/streaming-04-multiple-consumers/README.md

 Follow the tutorial.
 Add multiple tasks (e.g. First message, Second message, etc.)
 How are tasks distributed?
+- When the consumer completes one task, it takes the next one.
 Monitor the windows with at least two workers.
 Which worker gets which tasks?
+- The worker takes the next task in the queue once it has completed its current task.
+If one consumer is taking a long time on one task, another consumer may complete multiple short tasks from the queue in a row.

 ## Reference